-GRD 110 Typography I

-This course introduces the history and mechanics of type and its application to layout and design.
+GRD 110 Typography I 2 3 3 This course introduces the history and mechanics of type and its application to layout and design.
 Topics include typographic fundamentals, anatomy, measurements, composition, identification, and terminology.
 Upon completion, students should be able to demonstrate proficiency in design application, analysis, specification, and creation of typographic elements.

-GRD 121 Drawing Fundamentals I

-This course increases observation skills using basic drawing techniques and media in graphic design.
-Emphasis is placed on developing the use of graphic design principles, media applications, spatial considerations. drawing styles, and approaches.
-Upon completion, students should be able to show competence and proficiency in finished works.
+GRD 121 Drawing Fundamentals I 1 3 2 This course introduces skills using basic drawing techniques and media in graphic design.
+Emphasis is placed on using design principles, media applications, spatial considerations, and drawing styles.
+Upon completion, students should be able to use drawing for conceptualization, visual communication, and graphic simplification.